 Here, you’ll find all your questions about your liveaboard reef tour answered!
-Spend a few minutes and read what we think is important about your liveaboard trip with us.
-If you cant find the answer to your question please contact us – we are here to help make this a trip of a lifetime.
+Spend a few minutes and read what we think is important about our trips.
+If you cant find the answer to your question please contact us – we are here to help.

 What's the difference between Stateroom and Top Deck Club?

 As we pride ourselves on providing our guests with the best possible Great Barrier Reef experience, we offer different packages to cater to individual needs.
 We offer standard trip packages and we offer Top Deck Club packages.
 All packages can be booked as snorkel trips, certified diver trips, resort diver trips, or you may choose to book a scuba diver course.

 Our standard package includes air conditioned hotel style accommodation – all cabins have their own ensuite and ocean view, quality chef prepared meals, unlimited snorkeling, snorkel and dive equipment (wetsuit hire is a small additional cost), access to outdoor freshwater hot-tub, TV & games lounge and large sundeck, free glass bottom boat tours upon request and the best crew on the Great Barrier Reef!